gangefors/dotfiles/README.md

 To deploy everything to a new machine run:

+    ansible-playbook deploy-all.yml -i inventory

+To limit deployment to only one host or group of hosts.

-    ansible-playbook deploy-all.yml --ask-become-pass
+    ansible-playbook deploy-all.yml -i inventory -l <host/group>

-To only run parts of the deployment separate playbooks is available.
+Check the `inventory` file for a list of groups and hosts or add more.

+### Partial deployment
+The deployment has been devided into two major plays.

-- `system-plays.yml`
+- `system`

-    This playbook contains all plays that in some way needs `sudo` privileges.
+    This play consists of tasks that in some way needs `sudo` privileges.
-    _Use --ask-become-pass when running this play._
+    _Use --ask-become-pass when running those plays if you haven't configured passwordless sudo._

-- `user-plays.yml`
+- `user`

-    This playbook contains all plays that only affect the user environment.
+    This play contains all tasks that only affect the user environment.

-Tags are also available to run specific parts.
+To only run the `user` part of the deployment do this:

+    ansible-playbook user-plays.yml -i inventory

+These plays are further divided into smaller groups denoted by tags.

 - `install`

-    This tag runs all tasks that install packages or any type of software.
+    This tag is on all tasks that download and install packages.

 - `configure`

-    This tag runs only tags that do configuring of the system.
+    This tag runs only tasks that do configuration of the system.
 Typically updates of .rc or .conf files, symlinking of dotfiles, etc.

+To run only configuring tasks for the user this will do the trick:

+    ansible-playbook user-plays.yml -i inventory -t configure